gjassoah/fd-conferences/content/events/2011-09-19-QUANTUM_GROUPS_CATEGORIFICATION_and_BRAIDS.md

 +++
-title = "QUANTUM GROUPS, CATEGORIFICATION and BRAIDS" note = "On the occasion of Christian KASSEL's 60th birthday" date = 2011-09-19 enddate = 2011-09-21
+title = "Quantum Groups, Categorification and Braids" note = "On the occasion of Christian KASSEL's 60th birthday" date = 2011-09-19 enddate = 2011-09-21